- chapter 7 Physicality of Things

 Think of the space fights in a film like Star Wars.
 There is a constant sound of gunfire and explosions.
 However, in a real space fight you would only hear your own engines and gunfire.
 Enemy kills and the destruction of your own side would be silent except perhaps for the occasional clunk of debris against your hull.
 The only time you would hear an explosion would be your last.

-Mechanical devices make noises (the click of a switch, or purr of a motor), often also linked to vibrations, and while we usually strive to reduce the noise of things, total silence can be unnerving.
+Mechanical devices make noises (the click of a switch, or purr of a motor), often also linked to vibrations, and while we usually strive to reduce how noisy things are, total silence can be unnerving.
 We ‘read’ the sonic environment without noticing that we do so.
-Think of an old jungle film, they wake in the night and feel that something is wrong, but only slowly realise it is because of the silence, all the animals have fled.
+Think of an old jungle film, they wake in the night and feel that something is wrong, only slowly realising it is because of the silence, all the animals have fled.
 Total silence can also be dangerous, indeed some electric cars make an artificial noise to avoid accidents.

 In general, digital devices tend to be more silent in terms of physical action.
 For example, many buttons on small devices use flexible underlays, and dials do not audibly click.
 The importance of hearing the sound of pressing a key is evidenced most strongly by the fact that many keyboards generate a simulated key-click.
 In fact, sound is one of the easiest senses to recreate digitally and has been used very effectively to make digital actions emulate physical ones.
 Think about the ‘crunch’ when you throw a file into the virtual desktop rubbish bin.

 In the real world the sound an object makes is closely associated with its physical properties.
-Hard materials tend to make stronger and higher pitched sounds than soft materials: the sharp clang of a dropped spanner vs. the dull thud of cricket ball and bat.
-Large and full vessels make deeper pitched sounds whilst small or empty vessels make high-pitched sounds.
-The sound also depends on the kind of action: tap a table gently and the sound is different if you hammer it with your fist.blowing on bottles
+Hard materials tend to make stronger and higher pitched sounds than soft materials: the sharp clang of a dropped spanner versus the dull thud of cricket ball and bat.
+Large and full vessels make deeper pitched sounds while small or empty vessels make high-pitched sounds.
+The sound also depends on the kind of action: tap a table gently and the sound is different than if you hammer it with your fist.blowing on bottles